 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where arsiccioite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where arsiccioite typically forms.
 If you start seeing cinnabar, realgar, pyrite in float, you are in the right ground.
 Field specimens usually show a equant to subhedral crystals habit, so train your eye for that shape before scanning the outcrop.